naitikbhise/dash-app-geospatial/README.md

 $ python main.py

-This causes to open a local site http://127.0.0.1:8050/(better check it up on the terminal for the exact website name) to open and you can play with the numbers there for the output.
+This causes to open a local site http://127.0.0.1:8050/ (better check it up on the terminal for the exact website name) to open and you can play with the numbers there for the output.

 About the project: The project consists of three parts:
 First part describes the frequency of peculiar types of streets(street, Avenue, Boulevard, Road, etc) and draws a histogram of them.